xnor-gate/shibboleth_bot/README.md

 ### Rules

-Shibboleth (aka Castlefall) is a hidden-team word game for 4 to 12 players.
+Shibboleth (aka Castlefall) is a fast-paced hidden-team word game for 4 to 12 players.
 It's kind-of like Codenames, Spyfall, and Castle of the Devil.
 A round takes about 5-20 minutes.

 You are given a secret word that only you know.
 Half the players get one secret word and half have another.
 For example, in a five-player game, three players might have "banana" and two might have "skateboard".